MSBeni/BaseFlask-Cognistat/README.md

     - "die-on-term = true" kill an uwsgi process  when it is terminated to free up resources.

-    - "module = run:app" shows the module we are running which is inside run.py in the variable called app
+    - "module = run:app" shows the module we are running which is inside run.py in the variable called app.

+* **Procfile** file: Explain what dyno we are going to use in Heroku which run the uwsgi process and when we deploy the python app will be handled and listen to python app and start flask app.